flipperdevices/flipperzero-firmware/README.md

   access control, meteo measurement...
 - [Bad USB](https://docs.flipper.net/bad-usb): A [rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky) like feature, perform keyboard typing when the device plugged by USB.
 - [U2F](https://docs.flipper.net/u2f): Acting like a USB universal 2nd-factor.
+- [Controler](https://docs.flipper.net/apps/controllers): Can be used as a keynote or a keyboard, it is connected by bluetooth.

 ## Firmware and Softwares
 ### Firmware